LukasChenChen/LukasChenChen.github.io/_pages/about.md

 <br>

 ## News
-#### Invited to the [ML4ECS 2024 program committee](https://ml4ecs.e-ce.uth.gr/#about)!
+#### date: 07-09-2024 Invited to the [ML4ECS 2024 program committee](https://ml4ecs.e-ce.uth.gr/#about)!
 Welcome to submit your papers!
-#### Our paper "[Predictive alarm models for improving radio access network robustness](https://www.sciencedirect.com/science/article/pii/S0957417424021791)" has been accepted by Expert System with Applications (IF 7.5).
+#### date: 05-09-2024 Our paper "[Predictive alarm models for improving radio access network robustness](https://www.sciencedirect.com/science/article/pii/S0957417424021791)" has been accepted by Expert System with Applications (IF 7.5).
-#### Our paper "Context-aware Container Orchestration in Serverless Edge Computing" has been accepted by GLOBECOM 24.
+#### date: 01-09-2024 Our paper "Context-aware Container Orchestration in Serverless Edge Computing" has been accepted by GLOBECOM 24.
-#### Invited to the IFIP [NCP 2024 program committee](https://www.npc-conference.com/#/npc2024/)!
+#### date: 01-08-2024 Invited to the IFIP [NCP 2024 program committee](https://www.npc-conference.com/#/npc2024/)!
 Welcome to submit your papers!
-#### Our paper "[Cross-Edge Orchestration of Serverless Functions with Probabilistic Caching](https://ieeexplore.ieee.org/document/10528903)" is accepted by IEEE Transactions on Services Computing (IF 8.1, CCF A).
+#### date: 10-05-2024 Our paper "[Cross-Edge Orchestration of Serverless Functions with Probabilistic Caching](https://ieeexplore.ieee.org/document/10528903)" is accepted by IEEE Transactions on Services Computing (IF 8.1, CCF A).

 <div style="page-break-after: always;"></div>